hprobotic/Google-Sans-Font/README.md

 - "What Font is the New Google Logo? - Design for Hackers".
 Design for Hackers.
 2015-09-01.
 Retrieved 2017-03-12.
 - "Product Sans Specimen" (PDF).
 Google Inc. 2015.
 Retrieved 12 March 2017.
 - "Made by Google".
 Made by Google.
 Retrieved 2017-04-20.

+## Disclaimer
+This file is completely free to use and distribute.
+All uploaded files and copyrights are properties of their respective owners.